pndkr/mlisp/README.md

 #### `(if value value [value])` → `value`

-`if` evaluates its first argument and checks whether its true, if it is, it evaluates and returns its second argument, otherwise it returns the evaluated value of the fird argument.
+`if` evaluates its first argument and checks whether its true, if it is, it evaluates and returns its second argument, otherwise it returns the evaluated value of the third argument.
 If the third argument isn't given, it is assumed to be `nil`.

 #### `(do [value]...)` → `value`